Bayshore (shopping mall): History

 Plans for Bayshore began in 1951 and construction began in 1953.

 On March 31, 1954, Bayshore Shopping Center opened with 38 stores.
 Sears opened in October of that year.
 Boston Store opened as the second anchor in 1958.
 T. A. Chapman Co opened as the third anchor in 1967.

 In 1974, Bayshore was converted into an indoor mall with 500,000-square-feet of retail space which added many new stores including Kohl's as the fourth anchor.
 In 1989 the last T.A Chapman Co in Milwaukee closed.

 In 2006, Bayshore went through a major redevelopment.
 113 apartments, offices and green space were added.
 1.3 million square feet of retail and restaurant space were also added.
 Sports Authority, iPic Theaters, and Barnes & Noble were added as anchors.
 Many new stores would move into Bayshore like Trader Joe's, California Pizza Kitchen, J.Crew, Apple, and The Cheesecake Factory.
 In 2010, Steiner & Associates would sell the mall to Olshan Properties LLC.
 Old Navy would move to the mall in 2015.

-Bayshore would struggle after this losing 4 of its anchors between 2014 and 2018.
+Bayshore would then struggle, losing 4 of its anchors between 2014 and 2018.
 In 2014, Sears closed and has been torn down.
 In 2016, Sports Authority closed.
 In 2016, Nordstrom Rack was slated to replace Sears but those plans were later cancelled.
 In March 2018, iPic Theaters closed its doors.
 In August 2018, Boston Store closed.